apple/swift-cluster-membership/Sources/SWIM/Docs.docc/index.md

-# Swift Cluster Membership
+# ``SWIM``

 This library aims to help Swift make ground in a new space: clustered multi-node distributed systems.

+## Overview

 With this library we provide reusable runtime agnostic membership protocol implementations which can be adopted in various clustering use-cases.